Oracle-based Uniform Sampling from Convex Bodies: Introduction

-\textbf{Our contributions.} We develop efficient algorithms to perform uniform sampling on the convex body $K$.
-Our algorithms are also based on the ASF/proximal sampler like the In-and-out algorithm in \cite{kook2024inandout}, however, our goal is to explore beyond the \textbf{membership oracle} employed in \cite{kook2024inandout} and to consider other common oracles in convex optimization and computer science, which are \textbf{projection oracles} and \textbf{separation oracles}.
-More specifically, each iteration of the proximal sampler consists of an initial Gaussian step followed by a proximal-type sampling step.
-The latter is known as the Restricted Gaussian Oracle (RGO) and is the primary challenge of applying the ASF.
-We propose Algorithm \ref{alg:RGO:uniform:projection} and Algorithm \ref{alg:RGO:uniform:separation} as implementations of the RGO via rejection sampling.
-They respectively require a \textbf{projection oracle} and a \textbf{separation oracle} on $K$.
-An advantage of our algorithms is that our RGO implementations are unbiased and the outputs of our RGO implementations belong to the feasible set $K$ almost surely (see Remark \ref{remark:feasible}).
-Therefore, we are able to avoid the failure probability encountered in \cite{kook2024inandout,kook2025algodiffusion,kook2025coldstart} and thus offer another alternative to the \textit{restart} procedure in \cite{kook2025zeroth}.
+\textbf{Our contributions.} We develop efficient algorithms to perform uniform sampling on the convex body $K$, and we complement our theoretical guarantees with numerical experiments.
+Our algorithms are based on the proximal sampler.
+A central goal of our work is to incorporate more ideas from modern optimization into the design and analysis of sampling algorithms.
+In particular, we move beyond the classical membership-oracle model, which underlies many random-walk-based samplers including the In-and-Out algorithm by \cite{kook2024inandout}, and instead explore richer oracle structures such as \textbf{projection oracles} and \textbf{separation oracles}, which are standard oracles in convex optimization.
+More specifically, each outer iteration of the proximal sampler consists of an initial Gaussian step followed by a proximal-type sampling step.
+The latter is known as the Restricted Gaussian Oracle (RGO) and is the primary challenge in applying the proximal sampler.
+We propose Algorithm~\ref{alg:RGO:uniform:projection} and Algorithm~\ref{alg:RGO:uniform:separation} as implementations of the RGO via rejection sampling; they respectively require a \textbf{projection oracle} and a \textbf{separation oracle} on $K$.